WEALLMAKE/Cashoutsource/README.md

 Target timespan   1000 minutes
 Transaction confirmations   2 blocks

+We are going to release the first version of the Cashout website for direct information about CASHOUT

+From the website your a going to be able to download the wallet into the download section

-Cashout is an experimental new digital currency that enables instant payments to anyone, anywhere in the world. cashout uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. cashout is also the name of the open source
+Cashout is a new digital currency that enables instant payments to anyone, anywhere in the world. cashout uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. cashout is also the name of the open source